 Advocating for Nurses and Nursing

-A professionally written nursing advocacy letter to your member of congress increases your probability of making a positive impact on nurses and the nursing profession.
+A professionally written nursing advocacy letter and legislative fact sheet to your member of congress increases your probability of making a positive impact on nurses and the nursing profession.
 We can develop a nursing advocacy letter on issues such as, but not limited to safe staffing, education funding for nurses, workplace violence, gun violence, the opioid epidemic.
 We use data from government, state, and nursing organizations’ websites to support the argument presented.
 Order your nursing advocacy letter and influence change in social justice or the profession.